(Updated February 2025)

 We expect everyone to:

-• exhibit zero tolerance for bullying or similar behavior – always inform an appropriate adult (ie. member of staff)
+- exhibit zero tolerance for bullying or similar behavior – always inform an appropriate member of staff

 We expect that members of our community will not:

-• demonstrate any signs of bullying, intimidation, or harassment, whether face-to-face or electronically, including retribution against any person who has reported incidents
+- demonstrate any signs of bullying, intimidation, or harassment, whether face-to-face or electronically, including retribution against any person who has reported incidents regarding the breach of this Code of Conduct

-• discriminate against any person, regardless of their gender identity, race, religion, sexual orientation, or culture
+- discriminate against any person, regardless of their Indigenous identity, gender identity, race, colour, place of origin, marital status, family status, religion, sexual orientation, physical or mental disability, culture or age.

 Disciplinary Action